madina-projects/madina-projects/staffing_model_age_restricted_delivery.md

       rider_id,
       zone_id,
       COUNT(DISTINCT
-        CASE
-          WHEN rider_tags LIKE '%age_18%' THEN order_code --- to identify age restricted orders
+        CASE WHEN order_tags LIKE '%age_18%' THEN order_code --- to identify age restricted orders END) AS order_rider_day
-      END
-        ) AS order_rider_day
     FROM
       orders
     WHERE